csci104/site/labs/lab8/index.md

 - [ ] Implement DFS and BFS.
 Run `make GraphTest` and show a CP/TA to get checked off!

 ### Optional
 A lot of students recommended practice interview questions, so for this lab, we've included an optional problem based on [this LeetCode question](https://leetcode.com/problems/friend-circles/).
-There are many ways to solve this... but can you think of a way that uses DFS?
+There are many ways to solve this... but can you think of a way that uses BFS or DFS?

 - [ ] **Optional**: implement `findCircleNum` in `friend_circles.cpp`.
 You can run `make FriendCirclesTest` to compile and run a few basic tests on your code.